FlutterFlow/flutterflow-documentation/docs/resources/ui-building-blocks/components/user-defined-components/using-components.md

 ### To add a Parameter

 You can choose to pass primitive data, a custom data type object, or an action for the component to execute.
-To add a parameter, choose the component to which you want to add parameters:
+To add a parameter, select the component and follow the steps below:

 <div style={{
     position: 'relative',